luizpericolo/styleguide/board-team/README.md

         ...
 ```

 Yes, you might ended up writing more code, but better and clear code though.
-Also the it becomes easier to test and add behaviors.
+Also it becomes easier to test and add behaviors.

 # Model names